bkieselEducational/OAuth-2.0-from-Scratch/README.md

 ## OAuth 2.0 Flow Walkthrough

 ### Step 1:
 **The user clicks the OAuth Login button that we have supplied in the client side code.
-For security reasons we do not want to generate the OAuth flow initializing URL on our frontend as this would expose sensitive credentials.**<br>
+This will send the intial GET to our backend to initialize the flow.**<br>
 <br>

 ### Step 2: